AllaPapoyan/AllaPapoyan/README.md

 # 💫 About Me:
 Hello My name is Alla, i go to America for killing many many peoples.<br>I Like Killing proces...
+And i love my Hoktemberian and others detail in this :)

 ## 🌐 Socials: